UPDATED: Interstate 10 near State Hwy. 87 reopens after wreck - Orange Leader

 UPDATED: Interstate 10 near State Hwy.
 87 reopens after wreck

-Interstate 10 east and west bound lanes were closed for closed for approximately four hours following a wreck involving an 18-wheeler near State Hwy.
+Interstate 10 east and west bound lanes were closed for closed for approximately six hours following a wreck involving an 18-wheeler near State Hwy.
 87.

 Lanes were reopened at approximately 7:20 a.m.